tktajwar/today/README.md

 # today

-**A terminal program to help you plan your day and execute it in an organised way**
+**A command line program to help you plan your day and execute it in an organised way**

 ![screenshot_1](screenshots/screenshot_1.png)